-Bolstered by overseas sales of DVD players as well as sales of portable PCs in the U.S. market, sales in Toshiba's digital media segment jumped 19 percent, to $3.7 billion, in the company's fiscal third quarter, compared to the same period in 2001.
-Digital media, Toshiba's largest business segment, includes mainstream consumer electronics.
+Tokyo - Bolstered by overseas sales of DVD players as well as sales of notebook computers in the U.S. market, sales in Toshiba's Digital Media segment jumped 19 percent, to $3.7 billion, in the company's fiscal third quarter.

-Digital media operating income in the third quarter, ended Dec.
-31, increased $59 million over the same period in 2001, hitting $34 million.
+The Digital Media segment, which includes CE products and is Toshiba's largest, had operating income in the third quarter, ended Dec.
+31, that increased to $59 million over the same period in 2001, hitting $34 million.

 In its 12-month forecast for sales in its Digital Media segment, Toshiba anticipates $14 billion in sales, up from $12.4 billion the previous year.
 Operating income for the segment should hit $177 million for the 12 months, moving into the black from the $125.6 million operating loss reported in fiscal 2001.

 Japanese CE maker Toshiba reduced its boosted sales and reduced its loss in the third quarter, compared with the year-ago three months.